panva/node-oidc-provider/docs/configuration.md

 ### features.resourceIndicators

-[draft-ietf-oauth-resource-indicators-00](https://tools.ietf.org/html/draft-ietf-oauth-resource-indicators-00) - Resource Indicators for OAuth 2.0
+[draft-ietf-oauth-resource-indicators-01](https://tools.ietf.org/html/draft-ietf-oauth-resource-indicators-01) - Resource Indicators for OAuth 2.0

-Enables the use and validations of `resource` parameter for the authorization and token endpoints.
-In order for the feature to be any useful you must also use the `audiences` helper function to further validate/whitelist the resource(s) and push them down to issued access tokens.
+Enables the use of `resource` parameter for the authorization and token endpoints.
+In order for the feature to be any useful you must also use the `audiences` helper function to validate the resource(s) and transform it to jwt's token audience.